pramod-k-codes/devops-daws76s-notes/15-class.md

 ```

 Would you like to try combining these features into a script for a specific task?
 Or would you like further clarification on any of these commands?

+Disadvantage in shell script - we need to check each statement is executed successfully or not ( if you are not using set -e)

+when you are using set -e it will exit when command fails

+alternative to adding &>>$LOGFILE is using statment `exec &>$$LOGFILE`